-How much of his benefit will I receive?
+How much of the benefit will I receive?

 You are eligible to receive one-half (50%) of your ex-spouse’s retirement benefit.
-If he should die before you, you can receive his full retirement benefit.
+If your ex-spouse should die before you, you can receive their full retirement benefit.
 The benefit does not include any delayed retirement credits your ex-spouse may receive.
-You can only receive a benefit amount based on the value of his benefit at his full retirement age.
+You can only receive a benefit amount based on the value of the benefit at their full retirement age.
 If you claim this benefit before your own full retirement age, the benefit amount will also be reduced.

-If my ex-spouse remarried and his new spouse is collecting benefits based on his record, will that reduce my benefits?
+If my ex-spouse remarried and the new spouse is collecting benefits based on their record, will that reduce my benefits?

 No. your benefits will not be reduced, and it will not affect the second spouse’s benefit or your ex’s benefit.

 Did I have to file special papers at the time of my divorce?